nikhilc890/Proctoring_application-/README.md

 # CyberProctor Secure Agent

 CyberProctor is a lightweight but strict desktop proctoring agent deployed as a standalone Python executable.
-Designed to maintain the integrity of online interviews and exams, this agent forcefully locks down the candidate's environment, prevents screen-sharing, stops cheating tools, and ensures focus is strictly on the meeting.
+Designed to maintain the integrity of online interviews, this agent forcefully locks down the candidate's environment, prevents screen-sharing, stops cheating tools, and ensures focus is strictly on the meeting.

 ## Features